dphtran501/PetrwareRESTClient/README.md

-# INF124 - PA 3: Building a web application using Java Servlets
+# INF124 - PA 4: Building a web application using JSP and RESTful web services

 Petrware opens up on the home page which shows the list of products available for purchase.